iotaace/iotaace/_posts/2016-01-20-eightiesretro.md

 I was stuck a little bit concerning the background, but what got me rolling was a snowflake brush I found after searching google.
 It seems once you find one thing, the rest comes naturally.
 ‘Welcome to 2016’ was given a neon glow, and rounded font common during the 70s and 80s (but less common after the 80s).
 The font does have a modern appearance; while this is a retrospective picture, it is also welcoming the transition to the New Year.

 The picture is like a thank you card, or a forgotten post card.
 I wasn’t born in the 1980s but the 80s mean a lot to me.
 Most of the things I like stem from the 80s and early 90s.
-This is one of my praises to that time period
+This is one of my praises to that time period.